This entry includes a virtual tour! Take the tour.

 Backstory and Context

-By the 1970s, Agnes Kane Callum, from Baltimore, had traced her ancestors to an enslaved family at Sotterley in the 19th century.
-Callum then began to visit Sotterley with family and friends to show them the site where her ancestors had survived the burden of slavery.
-To save Sotterley from extinction, Callum aligned with owner descendant, John Hanson Brisoce to save the museum and their common heritage.
-Today, visitors will hear the stories of all who lived and worked here on the banks of the Patuxent River in a place where history happened.
+By the 1970s, Agnes Kane Callum, from Baltimore, had traced her once enslaved ancestors to Sotterley in the 19th century.
+Callum then began to visit Sotterley with family and friends to show them the site where her ancestors had survived the burden of slavery and thrived.
+To save Sotterley from extinction, Callum aligned with owner descendant, John Hanson Briscoe to save the museum and their common heritage.
+Today, visitors will hear the stories of all who lived and worked here on the banks of the Patuxent River in an authentic place where our history and people come to life.
 A non-profit public charity, Historic Sotterley provides educational and cultural opportunities to all that leads to knowledge, understanding and healing.

 National Historic Landmark, Maryland Civil War Trails, Star Spangled Banner Trail,

 National Park Service Network to Freedom, Middle Passage Ceremonies and Port Markers Project site, UNESCO Slave Route Site of Memory, Chesapeake Gateways and Water-trails Network.

 Bruno, Debra.
 "Descendants of Slaves and Slave Owners Discover Legacy of Maryland's Sotterley Plantation."
 Washington Post.
 July 18, 2019.
 Accessed March 18, 2020. https://www.washingtonpost.com/lifestyle/2019/07/18/descendants-slaves-slave-owners-discover-legacy-marylands-sotterley-planation/

 "Historic Sotterley: Ownership Timeline."
 Sotterley.
 Accessed March 18, 2020. https://www.sotterley.org/our-history/